Ill-Typed Programs Don't Evaluate: Introduction

 Despite this, the term above \emph{does} evaluate, i.e. reduce to a value.
 By introducing a type $\okty$ to characterise all values, we can use hypothetical judgements like the above to \emph{prove} that terms \emph{do not evaluate} (at all), that is they either diverge or go wrong.
 For example, we can prove:

 stating that the program that applies the predecessor function twice in succession to a pair will fail to evaluate.
-We say that such a term, to which we can assign the type $\okty$ on the left, is \emph{ill-typed}.
+We say that such a term, to which we can assign the type $\okty$ on the left, is \emph{ill-typed}. \chC{In this paper, ill-typed is not merely a synonym for \emph{untypable}: an ill-typed term can be typed (as one might expect from the suffix), but the type assignment is on the left of the turnstile.}

-As well as the familiar rules for concluding typings on the right of the turnstile, our system also has rules for refuting assumed typings on the left.
+As well as the familiar rules for concluding typings on the right of the turnstile, our systems also have rules for refuting assumed typings on the left.
 The key to the whole enterprise is a new kind of function type, the necessity arrow $A \from B$, pronounced `$A$ \emph{only to} $B$'.
 The necessity arrow describes functions that produce a $B$ \emph{only if} they are given an $A$ as input.
 It is, in a sense that we make precise, the contrapositive of the usual (sufficiency) arrow $A \to B$, which guarantees that a $B$ is produced \emph{if} an $A$ is given as input.
-The rule, \rlnm{AbnR}, for deducing that a function $\abs{x}{M}$ is of type $A \from B$, is symmetrical to the usual rule for $A \to B$:
+The rule, \rlnm{AbnR}, for deducing that a function $\abs{x}{M}$ is of type $A \from B$, has a premise that is symmetrical to the usual rule for $A \to B$:

 On the other hand, the rule \rlnm{AppL} shows us how to decompose an application on the left, using necessity.
 As is typical in sequent calculi, it is instructive to think of a left rule in terms of refuting its principal formula.
 To \emph{refute} that an application $M\,N$ evaluates to an $B$, it suffices to \emph{affirm} that $M$ is a function that produces a $B$ only if given an $A$, and then to \emph{refute} that $N$ is an $A$.